-The number of airplanes in the worldwide freighter fleet will increase by more than 80% during the next 20 years, as demand for air cargo services more than doubles.
+The number of airplanes in the worldwide freighter fleet will increase by more than half during the next 20 years as demand for air cargo services more than doubles.

-About 1,300 of the 2,754 projected freighter deliveries will replace retiring airplanes, with the remainder expanding the fleet to meet the requirements of projected traffic growth.
-Two-thirds of deliveries will be freighter conversions, 60% of which will be from standard-body passenger airplanes.
-Of the projected 935 new production airplane deliveries (valued at $250 billion 2011 US dollars), about three-fourths will be in the large freighter category.
+Of the 2,170 projected freighter deliveries, 1,130 will replace retiring airplanes, with the remainder expanding the fleet to meet projected traffic growth.
+More than 60% of deliveries will be freighter conversions, nearly 85% of which will be standard-body passenger airplanes.
+A projected 840 new production freighters, valued at $240 billion, will be delivered, of which more than 70% will be in the large-freighter category.

 More than 40% of all freighter deliveries during the 20-year forecast period will be to carriers in the Asia Pacific region.
 Asia Pacific-based carriers will continue to receive a high proportion of large production freighters to serve their long-haul, intercontinental routes.
 North America will receive 30% of freighter deliveries over the next 20 years.
 Most of those deliveries will be to express carriers.
 Historically, up to three-quarters of medium widebodies, production and conversion, have supported express operations, in which relatively low airplane utilization makes converted freighters economically attractive.
 Standard-bodies will continue to support the needs of emerging regions, niche segments, and express operations.